 Web 1.0 refers roughly to the period from 1991 to 2004, where most websites were static web pages, and the vast majority of users were consumers, not producers, of content.

-Web 2.0 is based around the idea of “the web as platform”, and centers on user-created content uploaded to social-networking services, blogs, and wikis, among other services.
+Web 2.0 is based on the idea of “the web as platform”, and centers on user-created content uploaded to social-networking services, blogs, and wikis, among other services.

-Web 3.0 was coined in 2014 by Ethereum co-founder Gavin Wood, and the idea gained interest in 2021 from cryptocurrency enthusiasts, large technology companies, and venture capital firms.
+Web 3.0 was coined in 2014, Ethereum co-founder Gavin Wood, and the idea gained interest in 2021 from cryptocurrency enthusiasts, large technology companies, and venture capital firms.